 eCommerce Database Design & Principles

-The key principles of eCommerce database design are as follows:
+Key principles of eCommerce database design include:

 Define Your Data Structure

-- Products – Name, description, price, category, and inventory levels.
+- Products: Name, description, price, category, and inventory levels

-- Customers – Personal details, login credentials, order history, and preferences.
+- Customers: Personal details, login credentials, order history, and preferences

-- Payments – Payment methods, transaction status, and billing details.
+- Payments: Payment methods, transaction status, and billing details

 Choosing between a relational (SQL), non-relational (NoSQL), or hybrid database depends on the type and complexity of data your store handles.

-Handling Relationships Between Entities
+Handle Relationships Between Entities

 - One-to-Many Relationship: A single customer can place multiple orders.
 This is represented by storing the customer_id in the orders table.